Area Guide

 3. Direct sale to a property company

-Pros: very fast (often 7 to 28 days); no estate agent fees; usually bought "as is" with no need for repairs or clearance; reputable companies will sometimes cover legal fees or disbursements; particularly useful for tenanted flats, short leases and cladding-affected buildings.
+Pros: fast (typically 2 to 4 weeks, occasionally faster where everything aligns); no estate agent fees; usually bought as-is with no need for repairs or clearance; reputable companies will sometimes cover legal fees or disbursements; particularly useful for tenanted flats, short leases and cladding-affected buildings.

-Cons: offers are below open-market value because the buyer factors in risk and a resale margin; not all "direct buyers" are genuine, some are brokers acting as middlemen who never intended to buy the flat themselves; some operators reduce their offer late in the process (a tactic known as "gazundering").
+Cons: offers are below open-market value because the buyer factors in risk and a resale margin; not all direct buyers are genuine, some are brokers acting as middlemen who never intended to buy the flat themselves; some operators reduce their offer late in the process (a tactic sometimes called gazundering).

-If you choose this route, transparency and trust are crucial.
-Reputable companies conduct due diligence up front, explain how they reached the offer, and stand by it.
+If you choose this route, transparency and trust matter most.
+Reputable companies conduct due diligence up front, explain how they reached the offer and stand by it.
 For a guide to the questions worth asking before agreeing terms with any quick-sale company, see our mistakes to avoid when selling to a quick-sale company guide.

 Legal issues are one of the most common causes of delays or failed sales, especially for leasehold flats.
 Selling leasehold involves several extra steps compared with selling a freehold house, and many of the documents involved are not held by the seller, they have to be requested from a managing agent or freeholder, who may take weeks to respond.